-A hard-boiled egg has only but 80 calories, but is rich in many nutrients, including protein, phytochemicals, many B-complex vitamins, and vitamins A, D, and E. If eggs are from chickens fed an omega-3 rich feed, the hatched eggs will also contain omega-3 fatty acids which we need more of in the American diet.
+A hard-boiled egg has only but 80 calories, but is rich in many nutrients, including protein, phytochemicals, many B-complex vitamins, and vitamins A, D, and E. If eggs are from chickens fed an omega-3-rich feed, the hatched eggs will also contain omega-3 fatty acids which we need more of in the American diet.
 Another nutritional perk of eggs hatched in 2012, is they are much lower in cholesterol.
-Today’s eggs have an average of only 180 mg. of cholesterol, down from about 220 mg. cholesterol in years past!
+Today’s eggs have an average of 180 mg. of cholesterol, down from about 220 mg. of cholesterol in years past!

 Here are ten tips to keep those eggs safe to eat after Easter:

 1. When purchasing your eggs, make sure there are no broken or dirty eggs.
 The shell keeps the inside of the eggs free of bacteria and a broken shell can allow for bacterial contamination.